SaaS Social Media Marketing Tactics for Brand Awareness and Lead Gen

 For brand awareness, your goal is to gain more visibility and familiarity with your solution – to gain more followers or drive traffic to your website (allowing you to later retarget these visitors!).
 Even $5 a day will go along way to boosting your brand awareness.
 For lead generation, you can use social leads ads on each of the platforms at all stages of the sales funnels – with goals to book demos or download gated content.
 Be sure to have multiple offers in place that align with each stage of the buyer journey.

-How does one measure the success of SaaS social media marketing?
+How does one measure the success of a SaaS social media marketing tactic?

 Brand awareness is the most common goal among brands today, but is also very broad and nebulous.
 So what should you be measuring?